Gmail Labels: The easiest guide for 2023

 Whether you want to reach out to your leads strategically, test the best communication strategy for your newsletters, or keep your colleagues in the loop - Mailbutler offers you one of the most powerful email tools that will raise your productivity and communication effectiveness in no time.

 Make sure to also check out our blog post on tracking links inside your emails.
-Or if you would like to explore all of our posts on Mailbutler Features, you can find them on: More Tips?
+Or if you would like to explore all of our posts on Mailbutler Features, you can find them on our blog.

 The main goal of using email read receipts is to improve your email communication.
 Knowing if and when your recipients opened your emails allows you to plan your next steps.